 As before, Section 0 contains an encoded selection of values defined in the structured chunk with its checksum.
 In essence, nothing changes here when we add support for variable size data.

 Similarly, Section 1 still contains the fixed length data section.
-Entries in this section are still fixed length, and any variablelength data is represented with offset/length pairs referencing entries in the variable size data heap.
+Entries in this section are still fixed length, and any variable-length data is represented with offset/length pairs referencing entries in the variable size data heap.
 However, since these offset / length pairs are metadata, Section 1 now requires a checksum.

-Conceptually, the variable size data heap (Section 2) is just a buffer containing the variablelength data referenced in the fixed length data section.
+Conceptually, the variable size data heap (Section 2) is just a buffer containing the variable-length data referenced in the fixed length data section.
 To allow tracking of the number of unused bytes in the heap, the first four bytes of the heap are reserved to store this value.
-Since variablelength data can contain references to other variablelength data, it is possible that the variablelength data heap will contain metadata – which makes a checksum necessary for Section 2 as well.
+Since variable-length data can contain references to other variable-length data, it is possible that the variable-length data heap will contain metadata – which makes a checksum necessary for Section 2 as well.

-If the fixed length data section contains no references to variablelength data, the variable-size data heap will be empty.
+If the fixed length data section contains no references to variable-length data, the variable-size data heap will be empty.
 In this case, the variable size data heap doesn’t exist, and Section 2 will be of zero length.

 Similarly, if the selection is the empty selection, the fixed length data section is empty, and thus Section 1 will be of zero length.